Integration

 Is the MCP server open source?

 Yes.
 The TestCollab MCP server is MIT licensed and available on GitHub at github.com/TCSoftInc/testcollab-mcp-server.
-You can self-host or use our hosted endpoint.
+Install via npx or clone and run from source.

 How does authentication work?

-The MCP server uses header-based authentication.
-Pass your TestCollab API token via the X-TC-API-Token header.
+The MCP server uses environment variable authentication.
+Pass your TestCollab API token via the TC_API_TOKEN environment variable in your MCP client config.
 Tokens are scoped to your user permissions - the AI assistant can only access projects you have access to.

 Can I use this with self-hosted TestCollab?

 Yes.
-Set the X-TC-API-URL header to point to your self-hosted TestCollab instance.
-The MCP server proxies all requests to whatever API URL you configure.
+Set the TC_API_URL environment variable to point to your self-hosted TestCollab instance.
+The MCP server sends all requests to whatever API URL you configure.

 What operations are supported?